AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/update-the-desktop-proofing-viewer.md

 # Update the Desktop Proofing Viewer

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Occasionally, new software updates containing improvements and bug fixes become available for the Desktop Proofing Viewer.
 Users can run these updates without the help of an Adobe Workfront administrator.

 >[!IMPORTANT]
 >
 >Windows users must manually reinstall the Desktop Proofing Viewer to support Chrome version 91.
 After manually reinstalling, the Desktop Proofing Viewer upgrades to the latest version (2.0.15).
 Future updates to the Desktop Proofing Viewer will be automatic.
-For information in reinstalling, see [Install the Desktop Proofing Viewer with Automatic Updates](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).
+For information in reinstalling, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md).

 ## Access requirements